Far from Hollywood, neighbors mourn a friendly, bike-riding, comedy legend

-TIBURON Calif.
-(Reuters) - In Robin Williams’ northern California neighborhood, far from the glitz and glamor of Hollywood, a stunned and saddened community remembered a low-key man who loved bike riding and never got too famous for a playful wave or banter.
+TIBURON, Calif., Aug 12 (Reuters) - In Robin Williams’ northern California neighborhood, far from the glitz and glamour of Hollywood, a stunned and saddened community remembered a low-key man who loved bike riding and never got too famous for a playful wave or banter.

 “Everyone loved him, but nobody bothered him.
 He would live unrecognized and just keep to himself,” said Johanna Denning, a neighbor who often saw Williams riding his bike amid low-slung houses with views of the San Francisco Bay.